 Gain Experience / Training in:

-The intern will work within an Operations Department which handles all preparations for rocket engine ground tests and rocket launches within the state of New York and in New Mexico during the yearly participation at Spaceport America Cup (SAC).
+The intern will work within a collegiate rocketry Operations Department which handles all preparations for rocket engine ground tests and rocket launches within the state of New York and in New Mexico during yearly launches at the Spaceport America Cup (SAC).

-Specifically, the intern will be assigned to the Launch Operations' Human Factors Group which works with a project that develops:
+Specifically, they will be assigned to the Applied Human Factors Research Group which has several applied research concentrations including:

 Desired Abilities & Experience:

 It is understood that the intern will not have any prior experience in collegiate rocketry or human factors.
 However, Applied Human Factors is first and foremost a research group.
 Interns are expected to be open to learning new things as a matter of course, and to improving their communication and teamwork skills.
 An instructive guide on the kinds of qualities that will serve you well in this and any other research group are Richard Hamming’s “qualities of great researchers”: